Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_character.md

-# Add Your Character Name
+# Add Character Name

-Awesome, Multiple Endings Creator!
-Your story is exciting!
-But wouldn't it be cooler if the story used YOUR name?
+Make the story use YOUR name!
-Can you make the story personal with a character name?

-## 🎯 Today's Mission
-Add a character name that appears throughout the story!

-## 📚 Before You Start
-You know how to use variables and nested `if/else` statements.

-## Let's Do It!
+## What to Do
-1. Read the code - see the name being used!
-2. Press the green **Run** button
+1. Press Run
-3. Enter your name and make choices!
+2. Enter your name and make choices!

 ```python
 print("=== THE HERO'S QUEST ===")